moses-palmer/pynput/docs/keyboard.rst

 Handling the keyboard
 =====================

-The package ``pynput.keyboard`` contains classes for controlling and monitoring the keyboard.
+The package :mod:`pynput.keyboard` contains classes for controlling and monitoring the keyboard.

 .. include:: ./keyboard-usage.rst